91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 #3 Sustainable Growth

-Over time, especially as your client base grows, you can generate a STEADY stream of referrals, that can lead to sustainable business growth.
+Over time, especially as your client base grows, you can generate a STEADY stream of referrals.

 Of course, relying on referrals alone is not a guarantee for your practice.
-A strong client service model is just as important in retaining your hard earned clients.
+A strong client service model is just as important to keep your hard-earned clients.

 Common Pitfalls And Solutions When Asking For Referrals

-When we talk to advisors about asking for referrals, the most common response we hear is, “I used to ask for referrals…I need to start doing that again.”
+When we talk to advisors about asking for referrals, the most common response we hear is:

 So, why are there so many missed opportunities or pitfalls when it comes to asking for referrals for even the most experienced advisors?